 I am a member of the High Energy Physics and Mathematics and Computer Science Divisions at Argonne National Laboratory, a Senior Member of the Kavli Institute for Cosmological Physics at the University of Chicago, and a Senior Institute Fellow in the Northwestern Argonne Institute of Science and Engineering, a joint collaboration between Argonne National Laboratory and Northwestern University.
 Currently, I am the Division Director for CPS and Interim Deputy Division Director for HEP.

 My research interests cover the broad sweep of classical and quantum dynamical systems, from field theories to particles, and from the largest scales to the smallest.
-Specifically — moving from larger to smaller scales — I have worked on problems in cosmology, astrophysics, accelerator physics, condensed matter physics, atomic and quantum optics, and particle physics.
+Specifically — moving from larger to smaller scales — I have worked on problems in cosmology, astrophysics, accelerator physics, condensed matter physics, atomic and quantum optics, quantum measurement, and particle physics.
 Some of my more general interests include quantum dynamics of open systems, nonlinear dynamics and nonequilibrium statistical mechanics, and stochastic ODEs and PDEs, and advanced statistical methods and machine learning.
 Although most of my work has been theoretical, I have also been involved in experimental and observational projects.

 For over the last two decades I have been very interested in the intelligent application of parallel supercomputers to attacking physics problems.
 This has led to algorithm and code development in a variety of fields and on a variety of platforms, beginning with the Connection Machines in the early 1990’s and leading on to the current pre-exascale systems such as Summit at Oak Ridge and getting ready for the exascale systems Aurora and Frontier (at Argonne and Oak Ridge, respectively).